 It isn’t, say auditors, attorneys, and even time-server makers themselves.
 The reasons are complicated.

 Time servers are computers that gather time accurate to less than a millionth of a second from Global Position System satellites or contain ultra-accurate atomic clocks themselves.
 Linked to a corporate network, time servers could theoretically be an easy means for confirming the actual file-create date of, say, an options grant.
-Grantors could backdate away, but the timestamps wouldn’t lie (assuming a user can be blocked from modifying his...
+Grantors could backdate away, but the timestamps wouldn’t lie (assuming a user can be blocked from modifying his or her computer clock or otherwise subvert...
 To get the full story, subscribe now.

 Join the Community